How to plan a biking trip to New Zealand’s Southern Lakes and Central Otago regions

 If you’d like to get away and explore a less-visited area, consider staying in Clyde in Central Otago, an hour east of Queenstown by car.
 There are excellent one-day rides around here, including the Lake Dunstan Trail, which connects Cromwell and Clyde.
 This 41km (25-mile) trail features boardwalks clipped on to sheer-rock walls, an 86m (282ft) suspension bridge and even a floating cafe.
 It’s considered best for the confident and reasonably experienced; if you’re a novice, warm up with some other trails before taking it on.
 Check out Trailhub for the scoop on Central Otago’s bike trails.

-The ride that inspired the New Zealand government to invest in bike trails in the first place is the Otago Central Rail Trail, a 152km (95-mile) route from Clyde to Middlemarch, which opened as a bike and walking trail in 2000 and totally revitalized the region.
+The ride that inspired the New Zealand government to invest in bike trails in the first place is the Otago Central Rail Trail, a 152km (94-mile) route from Clyde to Middlemarch, which opened as a bike and walking trail in 2000 and totally revitalized the region.
 The magnificent trail follows former railway viaducts, tunnels and station sites.
-It’s an easy three-to four-day ride on a trail with a minimal gradient, as it was designed for steam engines of old.
-This is a great trail for families; a number of companies, such as Trail Journeys, offer packages that include bikes, accommodation and transport.
+It’s an easy three-to four-day ride with a minimal gradient, as it was designed for steam engines of old.
+This is a great route for families; a number of companies, such as Trail Journeys, offer packages that include bikes, accommodation and transport.

 The best advice…